-The argument is familiar to the social and political scientists.
 “Non Motorized”, like “Non European”, makes one category normal and the other abnormal.
-With being normal and abnormal come the baggage of acceptability (or not), being the centre of attention (or not) and (more practically) institutional resources (or not).
-Are we comfortable to make motorized movement normality, and other ways of moving about the abnormal “non”?
+With ‘normality’ and ‘abnormality’ come the baggage of acceptability (or not), being the centre of attention (or not) and (more practically) institutional resources (or not).
+Are we comfortable to make motorized movement normality, and other ways of moving about the abnormal?

-None of these, though, capture the richness of things-which-move-without-petrol-motors-in-South-Africa and for good reason.
-Informal traders needing to navigate streets are barely unheard of in Boston.
+None of these evoke the richness of things-which-move-without-petrol-motors-in-South-Africa and for good reason.
+Informal traders needing to navigate streets are barely heard of in Boston.
 Children walking to school en masse along rural highways are not a widespread feature of Dutch life.
 Needing to navigate the sprawling Apartheid city without an income does not have the same pressing urgency in New York.
-The places which have birthed and deeply informed our vocabulary and our ways of designing and planning the South African city do not share our cultures.
+The places which have birthed and deeply informed our traffic engineering vocabulary and our ways of designing and planning the South African city do not share our cultures.